 - Oil Levels – Keeping an optimum level of engine oil will ensure it works efficiently and keeps it cool.
 See our easy to follow guide on how to check your oil.

-- Windscreen – A clean windscreen is essential on hot days when sun can reflect off dirt and scratches and affect your vision.
+- Windscreen – A clean windscreen is essential on hot days when the sun can reflect off dirt and scratches and affect your vision.
 Make sure your windscreen wash is filled up to prevent smearing.

-- Battery – Hot temperatures can put strain on your battery.
+- Battery – Hot temperatures can put a strain on your battery.
 Check your battery hasn’t leaked or cracked, and ensure it is firmly mounted and safe from vibration.

 - Tyre Pressure – Tyre pressure increases in hot weather, so it’s best to check them when it is cooler.
 Under-inflated tyres flex more, which causes heat buildup.
-After a period of hot, dry weather, rain can make roads slipper and uneven tyre pressure can increase chances of loss of control.
+After a period of hot, dry weather, rain can make roads slippery and uneven tyre pressure can increase chances of loss of control.